dhis2/dhis2-docs-implementation/content/implementation/security_considerations.md

 ### Human and organisational context

-It is a characteristic of \"advanced\" capitalist economies that there is a highly developed division of labour.
+It is a characteristic of "advanced" capitalist economies that there is a highly developed division of labour.
 We see this clearly in the IT sector in Europe and the US where there are very clear distinctions between system administrators, programmers, network engineers, information end users as well as highly developed IT management structures, roles and practises, particularly in large organisations.

 It is foolish to expect to find the same sort of structures and roles in all countries, particularly where the DHIS2 might be the first, or at least the most important, national system in a national health ministry.
 Implementing a complex web-based system like DHIS2 without a relatively modern base of management and skilled labour brings with it unique risks and challenges.
 Developing the appropriate organisational forms to manage the risk and allow the system to flourish and sustain is at least as important as any technical considerations.